Zondax/icp-client-cpp/README.md

 ```
 Please refer to doctest documentation and available options.

-On the example folder it can be found different usage examples and
+On the examples folders it can be found different usage examples and
 testing examples for the core exposed functions.

-After the project is built, with the previous commands, there will be available on the build folder
-different binaries:
+All the examples are compiled with the projects and the executables can be found on hte build/ folder.
+The main examples that can be used as guidance are:

+- examples/hello_c : interaction with a caniter using c wrapper, requires deploying a local hello world canister (see more below);

-- hello-icp: simple example that requires deploying a local hello world canister (see more below);
+- examples-cpp/hello : interaction with a caniter using Cpp interface, canister header file already generated requires deploying a local hello world canister (see more below);

-- icp-app: interact with canister running on icp0.app, getting a result for a lookup command and extracting the first IDLValue from the result vector;
-- candid: usage tests and examples for the exported function from the candid module;
+- examples/ic_c : interaction with IC caniter using c wrapper.

+- examples-cpp/ic : interaction with a caniter using Cpp interface, canister header file already generated.

-### How to use it
+### How to use

 To use this library in a project you can clone this source code into your project and build the library with: